 Non-exempt employees may sometimes be told to be available should the need arise for them to work.
 This is known as "on-call time".
 If a non-exempt employee is completely relieved from duty and the time is long enough for the employee to use the time for his/her own purposes, on-call time hours are not considered time worked.
-Conversely, if an employee is required to remain on-call on the employer's premises or nearby so that the employee cannot use the time effectively for his/her own purposes, the time is compensable.
+Conversely, if a non-exempt employee is required to remain on-call on the employer's premises or nearby so that the employee cannot use the time effectively for his/her own purposes, the time is compensable.

-If an employee is not required to remain on the employer's premises but is required merely to leave word as to where he/she may be reached by phone, pager, mobile phone, etc., the employee is not actually working during on-call time and the time is not compensable.
+If a non-exempt employee is not required to remain on the employer's premises but is required merely to leave word as to where he/she may be reached by phone, pager, mobile phone, etc., the employee is not actually working during on-call time and the time is not compensable.

-The following factors are considered in determining whether on-call time is compensable:
+The following factors are considered in determining whether a non-exempt employee's oncall time is compensable: